Depending on your current asset allocation and investment needs, the best energy ETFs in Canada can be a good addition to your investment portfolio.

 Conclusion

-For decades, the Canadian energy sector has been one of the main drivers of economic growth and this is a trend that is unlikely to change for the foreseeable future.
+For decades, the Canadian energy sector has been one of the main drivers of economic growth, a trend unlikely to change in the foreseeable future.

-As more and more companies see the value in increasing clean energy-related research and development, investors should also be optimistic that the future of the sector is highly promising.
+As more and more companies see the value in increasing clean energy-related research and development, investors should also be optimistic that the sector’s future is highly promising.

 Best Energy ETFs in Canada FAQs